 journal articles

-For the list of all LEGITIMULT project outputs, please visit our community online page on Zenodo.
+For the list of all LEGITIMULT project outputs, please visit our Zenodo community.

 ‘We’re All in This Together?’A Survey Experiment on the Perceived Legitimacy of Region‐Specific Crisis Interventions in Germany and the Netherlands was published in Governance: An International Journal of Policy, Administration, and Institutions.
 In responding to crises, governments often need to enact restrictions on the freedoms of citizens that might be perceived as intrusive and unfair.
 Yet, government interventions need to retain legitimacy in the eyes of citizens.
 We study the perceived legitimacy of pandemic crisis interventions with a focus on the effects of multi‐level governance and region‐specific interventions.